16 July 2015

 MILTON KEYNES, UK, July 16 2015 – Adapting milking parlour routines to ensure optimum timing for cluster attachment could help many dairy herds increase milk yields, achieve faster milking times and reduce the risks of mastitis.

-This was the view of Synergy Farm Health dairy vet Alastair Hayton, speaking at a Livestock Event seminar sponsored by MSD Animal Health (known as Merck Animal Health in the United States and Canada), who said a 60-90 second time period from first udder contact to cluster attachment was critical to optimal milking performance.
+This was the view of Synergy Farm Health dairy vet Alastair Hayton, speaking at a Livestock Event seminar sponsored by MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA.), who said a 60-90 second time period from first udder contact to cluster attachment was critical to optimal milking performance.

 “The cow requires a physical stimulus, gained from the teats being handled during teat preparation, in order to release oxytocin, the hormone that triggers milk letdown,” he explained, “and the process from stimulus to milk flow is not instantaneous.

 “If clusters are attached outside the optimum 60-90 second time period, something called bimodal milk flow can occur and this will result in reduced yields, a slower overall milking time and potential damage to teat ends that can ultimately mean a greater risk of mastitis.”

 Where sub-optimal performance in relation to clinical and sub-clinical mastitis and milk quality linked to parlour performance is occurring, Mr Hayton recommended a ‘gold standard’ pre-milking routine of strip, dip, dry and apply.
 He said that the routine should also ensure optimum timing between first stimulus and cluster attachment.